Consent Order Information in England and Wales

-Once the paperwork and court fee has been registered, it will be sent to a judge to approve the order
+Once the drafted paperwork and court fee has been registered at court, it will be sent to a judge to approve the order.

-What is the court fee associated with a consent order?
+What are the court fees associated with a financial order?

 The current court fee for filing a consent order is £50.00.
 This will need to be attached to your draft agreement when sent to the court.